Chris Wallace: 2022–2024: Transition to CNN and departure

+In August 2023, it was announced in a major news programming overhaul that Wallace would host a new CNN Saturday morning program called The Chris Wallace Show from 10 to 11 a.m.
+Eastern Time Zone.
+He will continue to host Who's Talking to Chris Wallace?.
+The program consisted of Wallace and a panel of reporters and commentators discussing the notable political stories of the week.
+Additional segments included "Yea or Nay", in which panelists gave their approval or disapproval to a new social trend, and "Hit Me with Your Best Shot", in which panelists predicted what the biggest news story would be in the coming weeks.
+Regular panelists included Lulu Garcia-Navarro, Kara Swisher, Kristin Soltis Anderson, and Reihan Salam.
+The final episode aired on November 23, 2024.

+Despite the network pushing for him to stay, Wallace declined to extend his contract with CNN, and departed the network in November, with plans for an independent venture into streaming or podcasting.
+Puck News claimed that prior to the announcement of his departure, CNN CEO Mark Thompson had informed Wallace that Who's Talking and The Chris Wallace Show would be cancelled due to low ratings, but that he was welcome to stay on as an analyst on a significantly reduced salary.
+Wallace denied to Puck that he discussed a future role on CNN, and said that he decided with his wife to leave the network six months before his announcement.

-Other appearances
+Media appearances

 In 2012, Wallace appeared on Jeopardy! during "Power Players Week", which featured journalists, politicians, and television personalities as contestants.
 He competed against BBC journalist Katty Kay, and television personality Dr. Oz.
 Wallace won the game with $22,400 to Kay's $8,000 and Oz's $5,900.

-In July 2019, Wallace appeared on The Late Show with Stephen Colbert to promote a documentary about his father, Mike Wallace is Here.
+In July 2019, Wallace appeared on The Late Show with Stephen Colbert to promote a documentary about his father, Mike Wallace Is Here.

 In December 2019, Wallace stated at the Washington Media Museum: "Trump is engaged in the most direct sustained assault on freedom of the press in our history."
-He also stated that in his 50-year career in journalism his highlights include "spending a week with Mother Teresa in Calcutta", covering Ronald Reagan across the world for ABC News, and interviewing Vladimir Putin in Helsinki, where he asked, "Why do so many people who oppose you end up dead?"
+He also stated that in his 50-year career in journalism, his highlights include "spending a week with Mother Teresa in Calcutta", covering Ronald Reagan across the world for ABC News, and interviewing Vladimir Putin in Helsinki, where he asked, "Why do so many people who oppose you end up dead?"